malramsay64/phd-thesis/03_Glassy_Dynamics/molecular_relaxation.md

 is more well defined than for either the structural relaxation or the diffusion.
 The rotational relaxation function $R_2$ (@eq:rot_relax)
-has it's first zero at an angular displacement of $\pi/4$, being the angular displacement required for the relaxation quantity $\tau_{T4}$.
+has its first zero at an angular displacement of $\pi/4$, being the angular displacement required for the relaxation quantity $\tau_{T4}$.
-Likewise, the rotational relaxation function $R_1$ has it's first zero at an angular displacement of $\pi/2$, giving the relaxation quantity $\tau_{T2}$.
+Likewise, the rotational relaxation function $R_1$ has its first zero at an angular displacement of $\pi/2$, giving the relaxation quantity $\tau_{T2}$.

 ![Rotational relaxation times compared with the rotational relaxations